 Internships and Community Engaged Learning

-Off campus internships can be a great way for students to gain professional experience, enhance learning, and network with potential employers.
-This website is designed to help University of Utah biology majors find and apply to current off-campus internship opportunities.
 This website is also a resource for potential internship providers seeking instruction on how to develop an internship and announce it to U of U biology students.
 Detailed information and past opportunities can be found by following the links at the bottom of this page.
-Current Internship Opportunities
+Information for Providers and Agencies

 Community Engaged Learning